ianfixes/local-gemstasher/README.md

 ## Using the server from Docker builds

-No changes are required to your `Dockerfile.
+No changes are required to your `Dockerfile`.

 You will need to tell your `Gemfile` to use the mirrored server as a source.
 Note that `host.docker.internal` is the server hostname from the perspective of a Docker build: